Alexandra Agiurgiuculese: 2017

-Together with Milena Baldassarri, Agiurgiuculese represented as individual gymnasts for Italy at the 2017 World Rhythmic Gymnastics Championships in Pesaro, where she finished 8th In the All-around behind Neviana Vladinova, she also qualified in three apparatus finals and finished 7th in ball, 5th in clubs and 4th in ribbon.
-Agiurgiuculese was awarded with Longines Prize for Elegance at the games, becoming the first Italian gymnast to win the award.
+Together with Milena Baldassarri, Agiurgiuculese represented Italy in the individual competition at the 2017 World Rhythmic Gymnastics Championships in Pesaro, where she finished 8th In the All-around behind Neviana Vladinova.
+She also qualified for three apparatus finals and finished 7th in ball, 5th in clubs and 4th in ribbon.
+Agiurgiuculese was awarded the Longines Prize for Elegance at the games; she was the first Italian gymnast to win the award.

+2018

-In 2018, she started her season competing at the MTM Ljubljana tournament where she finished 4th in the all-around behind Julia Evchik.
+In 2018, she started her season competing at the MTM Ljubljana tournament, where she finished 4th in the all-around behind Julia Evchik.
 On 13–15 April Agiurgiuculese competed at the 2018 Pesaro World Cup, finishing in a disappointing 17th position.
-On 27–29 April Agiurgiuculese then competed at the 2018 Baku World Cup where she finished 16th in the all-around.
-On 4–6 May she then competed at the 2018 Guadalajara World Challenge Cup finishing 8th in the all-around, she qualified in 2 apparatus finals finishing 5th in clubs and 8th in ribbon.
-On 15–17 May Agiurgiuculese competed at the Holon Senior International tournament where she won gold in the all-around with a total of 66.300 points.
-On 29–30 June she competed at the 2018 Mediterranean Games in Tarragona, Spain, where she won gold All Around medal with a total of 71.150 points.
+On 27–29 April Agiurgiuculese then competed at the 2018 Baku World Cup, where she finished 16th in the all-around.
+On 4–6 May she competed at the 2018 Guadalajara World Challenge Cup.
+She finished 8th in the all-around.
+In her two apparatus finals, she was 5th in clubs and 8th in ribbon.
+On 15–17 May Agiurgiuculese competed at the Holon Senior International tournament, where she won gold in the all-around with a total of 66.300 points.
+On 29–30 June she competed at the 2018 Mediterranean Games in Tarragona, Spain, where she won the gold all-around medal with a total of 71.150 points.

-At the 2018 World Championships Alexandra won a historic bronze medal in the ball final with the score of 19.900.
+At the 2018 World Championships, Alexandra won a historic bronze medal in the ball final with a score of 19.900.
 Her bronze medal was the first individual medal for Italy in 27 years at the World Championships.

+2019

-In 2019, Agiurgiuculese represented Italy together with Milena Baldassarri, Alessia Russo and Sofia Maffeis at the 2019 World Championships in Baku, Azerbaijan, who placed 4th in Team competition.
-Alexandra then placed 7th in All-Around Qualifications and qualified to Hoop and Clubs finals.
-In All-around Final, she ended on 6th place and secured Italy an Olympic spot for the 2020 Summer Olympics in Tokyo, Japan.
-She also placed 6th in Hoop final and 5th in Clubs final.
-During her ball exercise at the 2019 World Championships, she performed an original body difficulty element, which was given a 0.5 point difficulty value and named "The Agiurguiculese" after her.
+In 2019, on June 22, she represented Romania at the 2019 European Games in Minsk, Belarus and finished on 4th place in All-around behind Katsiaryna Halkina from Belarus.
+She was 5th in Hoop, 6th in Ball and Clubs and 6th in Ribbon final.
+Agiurgiuculese represented Italy at the 2019 World Championships in Baku, Azerbaijan together with Milena Baldassarri, Alessia Russo and Sofia Maffeis.
+Italy placed 4th in the team competition.
+Agiurgiuculese placed 7th in the all-around qualifications and qualified to the hoop and clubs finals.
+In the all-around final, she ended in 6th place and secured an Olympic spot for Italy at the 2020 Summer Olympics in Tokyo, Japan.
+She also placed 6th in the hoop final and 5th in the clubs final.
+During her ball exercise at the 2019 World Championships, she performed an original body difficulty element, a turning leap which was named "The Agiurguiculese" after her.

+2021

-In 2021, she started her season competing at the FIG Ritam Cup in Belgrade, Serbia, where she finished 1st in the all-around.
-On 7–9 May she then competed at the 2021 Baku World Cup finishing 4th in the All-around.
-At the 2020 Olympic Games, she finished fifteenth in the qualification round for the individual all-around.
+In 2021, she started her season by competing at the FIG Ritam Cup in Belgrade, Serbia, where she finished 1st in the all-around.
+On 7–9 May she then competed at the 2021 Baku World Cup, finishing 4th in the all-around.
+At the 2020 Olympic Games, she finished fifteenth in the qualification round for the individual all-around and did not advance to the final.